-The USOF, which is under the jurisdiction of the Department of Telecommunications, is an independent body that subsidises telecom infrastructure development across rural India.
+The USOF, which is under the jurisdiction of the Department of Telecommunications, is an independent body that subsidizes telecom infrastructure development across rural India.
 A USOF fund of Rs.
-50,554 crore was available at the end of May 2019, as per latest official data.
+50,554 crore was available at the end of May 2019, as per the latest official data.
 So far, the government has connected 1.19 lakh village blocks in the first phase of its BharatNet program.

 The Government expects a 28% increase in non-auction revenue at Rs.
 50,519.8 crores in FY 2019-20 from the telecom sector against a revenue of Rs.
-39,245 crore earned for the current fiscal year ended March 31, according to Budget 2019 documents.
+39,245 crores earned for the current fiscal year ended March 31, according to Budget 2019 documents.

 As technology advances, power consumption will increase as well.
 The increase in energy consumption will consequently lead to a rise in C02 emissions.
 The increased amount of energy consumption required for generating large amounts of data services and establishing base stations was not a significant factor in the development of 4G.
 However, it did become a critical threat for researchers later on.

 With the rise in demand for providing services to mobile consumers, the currently available RF (Radio Frequency) spectrum failed to fulfill demands and became congested.
 The continuous usage of these spectra has made it difficult for operators to get higher frequency bands to satisfy consumer demands.